axil/blog/content/software/ribbon.rst

 | Computer | Browse)

-3) Add 'Clear Formats' button, which deserves to be a big button on its own rather than a small icon inside another small icon 'Clear':
+3) Add 'Clear Formats' button, which deserves to be a big button on its own rather than a small icon inside yet another small icon 'Clear':

 .. image:: img/format_section.png
   :alt: Format section